Skip Navigation

 Introduction

-The southern most city in Canada, and one of the few places in Canada where you can travel directly north and wind up in the Continental USA, Windsor is best known for its lively downtown that attracts Americans from across the River in Detroit, drawn by the lower drinking age and strip clubs.
-But Windsor also provides 180 parks, 64 km of hiking trails and a 5 km stretch of riverside park, offering some amazing views of the Detroit skyline, and has a place in history as being the end of the underground railway, the trail the refugees from slavery in the USA followed to freedom.
+The southern most city in Canada, and one of the few places in Canada where you can travel directly north and wind up in the continental USA, Windsor is best known for its lively downtown that attracts Americans from across the River in Detroit, drawn by the lower drinking age and strip clubs.
+But Windsor also provides 180 parks, 64 kilometres of hiking trails and a 5-kilometre stretch of riverside park, offering some amazing views of the Detroit skyline, and has a place in history as being the end of the underground railway, the trail the refugees from slavery in the USA followed to freedom.

 Sights

-• Casino Windsor - soon to be rebranded Caesars Windsor, this casino and hotel complex offers gaming machines and tables for those willing to take a gamble.
+- Caesars Windsor - this casino and hotel complex offers gaming machines and tables for those willing to take a gamble.
 The casino is located in downtown on the riverfront.

-• The Art Gallery of Windsor - Located by the Ambassador bridge, the Art Gallery contains 3000 works of art, including paintings, drawings, prints, photographs, sculptures, illustrations, and videos.
-All works are relevant to our Canadian cultural heritage, and cover the period from about 1750 through to the present day.
+- The Art Gallery of Windsor - Located by the Ambassador bridge, the Art Gallery contains 3000 works of art, including paintings, drawings, prints, photographs, sculptures, illustrations, and videos.
+All works are relevant to our Canadian cultural heritage, and covers the period from about 1750 through to the present day.
 Admission is $3.00, and the gallery is open Wednesday - Sunday.

 Activities